lisus18ikrak/dosbomb/README.md

 arguments.
 In order to get an up-to-date help document, just run `python3 dosbomb.py -h`.

+<h5>Note:</h6>
+If you find any problems than please write on issue github and to our Telegram Group.
+Don't use for revenge!
+Make sure your anonymity!
+It's made for just testing purpose.
+We are not responsible for any abuse or damage caused by this program.
+Only for Educational Purpose.
+Thanks.
 * -p, --port
 * * Port of webserver, usually 80
 * -s, --sockets